Christopher Dorner shootings and manhunt: Police shooting of unrelated civilians

 In two separate incidents in the early morning hours of February 7, 2013, police fired on people who turned out to be unrelated to Dorner.
 Dorner was not present at either of the incidents.

-At about 5:30 am (PST), at least seven LAPD officers on a protection detail of an unnamed LAPD official's residence in the 19500 block of Redbeam Street in the Los Angeles County city of Torrance opened fire on the back of a light blue Toyota Tacoma and shot its two occupants, Emma Hernandez, 71, and her daughter, Margie Carranza, 47, delivering newspapers for the Los Angeles Times.
-The vehicle, according to officers, was spotted exiting a freeway and heading to the area of the residence that officers were protecting, was thought by police to match the description of Dorner's 2005 gray Nissan Titan and was moving without its headlights on.
+At about 5:30 am (PST), at least seven LAPD officers on a protection detail of an unnamed LAPD official's residence in the 19500 block of Redbeam Street in Torrance opened fire on the back of a light blue Toyota Tacoma and shot its two occupants, Emma Hernandez (71) and her daughter, Margie Carranza (47) delivering newspapers for the Los Angeles Times.
+The vehicle, according to officers, was spotted exiting a freeway and heading to the area of the residence that officers were protecting, was thought by police to match the description of Dorner's Nissan Titan and was moving without its headlights on.
 Hernandez was shot in the back and Carranza received wounds to her hand.
 Their attorney claimed police "had no idea who was in that vehicle" when they opened fire, and that nothing about his clients or their vehicle matched the descriptions given of the suspect or his truck.
-The two women stated that they were given no warning prior to being fired upon.
+The two women stated that they were given no warning before being fired upon.
 A neighbor said the truck was used every day to deliver newspapers, and the women who used it kept their headlights off so as to not wake people up.
 The two women were injured, but both survived.
-The LAPD started an internal investigation into the shooting committed by multiple officers.
-According to their attorney Glen Jonas, 102 bullets holes were found in the truck.
+The LAPD started an internal investigation into the shooting.
+According to their attorney Glen Jonas, 102 bullet holes were found in the truck.
 The LAPD declined to confirm the total number of officers involved or how many bullets were fired or if any verbal warnings were given to the women before the shooting began.

-Approximately 25 minutes after that incident, officers from the Torrance Police Department struck and opened fire on another vehicle.
-Like the first shooting, the incident involved a vehicle that police claimed resembled the description of Dorner's truck, but was later discovered to be a black Honda Ridgeline driven by a white male.

-The victim of the second shooting by police was David Perdue, who was on his way to the beach to surf.
-A Torrance Police Department police cruiser slammed into Perdue's pickup and Torrance police officers opened fire.
-Perdue was not hit by any of the bullets, but reportedly suffered injuries as a result of the car impact.
+Approximately 25 minutes after that incident, officers from the Torrance Police Department (TPD) opened fire on and struck another vehicle.
+Like the first shooting, the incident involved a vehicle that police claimed resembled the description of Dorner's truck, but was later discovered to be a black Honda Ridgeline driven by David Perdue, a white male.
+A TPD police cruiser slammed into Perdue's pickup and officers opened fire.
+Perdue, who was on his way to the beach to surf, was not hit by any of the bullets, but reportedly suffered injuries as a result of the car impact.
 Police claim that Perdue's pickup truck "matched the description" of the one belonging to Dorner.
-However, the Los Angeles Times reported that the vehicle involved was once again a different make and color to that of the suspect's, and that Perdue "looks nothing like" the suspect.
+However, the Times reported that the vehicle involved was once again a different make and color to that of the suspect's, and that Perdue "looks nothing like" the suspect.